akilat90/entity-embedding-experiment/README.md

 # entity-embedding-experiment

-Deep learning has proven to be outperforming the traditional machine learning methods in the unstructured data domains like image, audio and text while the improved versions of traditional methods like Gradient Boosted Trees and Random Forests are still dominating in the structured(tabular) data domains.
+Deep learning has proven to be outperforming the traditional machine learning methods in the unstructured data domains like image, audio and text while the improved versions of traditional methods like Gradient Boosted Trees and Random Forests are still dominating in the structured (tabular) data domain.
 The use of such traditional methods require a lot of manual feature engineering usually coupled with specific domain expertise.
 Interstingly, there's a newfound love for deep learning in tabular data, specifically in the presence of categorical variables.
 The idea of using a deep network to a data set with categorical variables has been brought to the attention of the deep learning community by the [Entity Embeddings of Categorical Variables](https://arxiv.org/abs/1604.06737) paper, which describes a winning solution to a [kaggle competition](https://www.kaggle.com/c/rossmann-store-sales).

-This project details an experiment done for the categorical entity embedding task using the famous [Adult Data Set](https://archive.ics.uci.edu/ml/datasets/adult), where the goal is to predit if the income of a particular person will be less than or greater than 50K USD.
-Once a model is built an API is developed to use the model assuming a case where the user sends a file and expects the predictions.
+This project details an experiment done for the categorical entity embedding task using the famous [Adult Data Set](https://archive.ics.uci.edu/ml/datasets/adult), where the goal is to predict if the income of a particular person will be less than or greater than 50K USD based on some demographic information.
+Once the model is built an API is developed to use the model assuming a case where the user sends a file and expects the predictions.

 ---